Best Teas For Stress Relief

 9. Heart Health

-Regularly drinking some teas is linked to a lower risk of heart disease, particularly black tea, green tea, and hibiscus tea.
+Regularly drinking tea, particularly black, green, and hibiscus tea, is linked to a lower risk of heart disease.
 These teas promote cardiovascular health by lowering blood pressure, encouraging healthy blood vessel activity, and lowering cholesterol levels.

 10. L-Theanine Content